Terms of Sales

 The prices displayed on the Site are expressed in Euros and include applicable taxes (French VAT where applicable).

-The Order for a Product may include provision costs (including but not limited to shipping costs or customs duties) which will be summarized at the time the Order is placed, as well as in the Order confirmation sent to the Customer.
+Ordering a Product may include delivery charges (including but not limited to shipping charges or customs duties) which will be summarized at the time of placing the Order, as well as in the Order confirmation sent to the Customer.

 To add an item to their shopping cart, the Customer must: